danielvarela/RosettaEvolution/README.md

 ### Differential Evolution with fragments replacement

 As it is defined in our preliminary work [2], we combined the global search of Differential Evolution with Rosetta’s fragment replacement.
-Fragment replacements can be considered as a local search since it locally refines the dihedral angles of a conformation.
+Fragment replacement techniquecan be considered as a local search since it locally refines the dihedral angles of a conformation.
 More information can be found in [3].

 The corresponding class is named as **HybridMoverDE**.
 The fragment replacement operation is controlled with a boolean variable "frags_at_popul", which, in this class, is always set to True.
 The code of the HybridMoverDE is the same as the **MoverDE**, but using the appropriate function of the MPI parallelized version for evaluating the fitness of the individuals of the population.

 ```cpp
 HybridMoverDE::apply()